parlaynu/megadetector-v5-onnx/docs/export2onnx.md

 The exporter saves the exported model in the same directory as the original model but with a `onnx` extension.
 You need to specify the image size and batch size you need when exporting.

-To export a static model, the command is like this:

-    cd $MEGAEXPORT/yolov5
-    python3 export.py --include onnx \
-                --weights <path-to-model.pt> \
-                --img-size <input-height> <input-width> --batch-size <batch-size>

 To export a dynamic model, the command is like this:

     cd $MEGAEXPORT/yolov5